Manu13dkv/bashgui/README.md

-# bashgui
+# Bash-Gui
-Simple Graphic elements for bash scripting.
+Simple function library for graphic elements to use in bash scripting.